In this guide I will show you how to install Tails on a USB.

 Is Tails traceable?

-Tails has a sound security system allowing you to leave no digital footprint of your activities.
+Tails has a sound security system allowing you to leave no digital footprint on your activities.
 But again, there can be loopholes.
-For instance, using a weak password for persistent storage.
-Also, if you log in from Tails into some of your social media or email accounts that are associated with your real identity, then Tails will not protect you.
+For instance, you are using a weak password for persistent storage.
+Also, if you log in from Tails into some of your social media or email accounts associated with your real identity, Tails will not protect you.